 Over the last 25 years Jeff has captured and handled over 16 carnivore species for wildlife research and he has advised and trained many professionals around the world on humane capture methods.
 In addition to his work in California, Jeff has contributed to mountain lion research in Montana, Arizona, Mexico, Nicaragua, and Peru.
 He has worked on gray wolves, black bears, lynx, coyotes, bobcats, desert tortoise, and deer, as well as studies focused on tigers in Sumatra, jaguars in Central and South America, and leopards in South Africa.

-He has contributed to many scientific papers and popular articles on carnivore ecology and conservation, and his work has been featured on numerous television programs and news outlets including PBS Nature, National Geographic, 60 Minutes, the New Yorker, National Public Radio, the New York Times, and the Los Angeles Times.
-When he’s not in the field tracking wildlife, Jeff can be found surfing and exploring the coast and mountains along Southern and Central California.
+Jeff has contributed to many scientific papers and popular articles on carnivore ecology and conservation, and his work has been featured on numerous television programs and news outlets.